-Land at Little Balgair is located to the east of Fir Tree Close and directly to the north of Langley Walk.
-It is owned wholly by the council.
-Vehicle access onto the site currently exists from Langley Walk.
-The site is level and extends to approximately one hectare.
-The site is outside the flood risk zone.
-The site is also in close proximity to Langley Parade, Langley Green's neighbourhood centre.
+Land at Little Balgair is located to the east of Fir Tree Close and directly to the north of Langley Walk and is owned wholly by the council.
+The site is level and extends to approximately one hectare and lies outside of the mapped flood risk zone.
+It is also in close proximity to Langley Parade, Langley Green's neighbourhood centre.

-This site could be considered acceptable in the short/medium term.
 It lies outside of all other planning designations (including nature conservation) and is immediately adjacent to the urban area in the rural fringe.
 The site is outside the current Built-Up Area Boundary.